Why should I choose St. John the Evangelist school for my child?

-Our students participate in weekly masses, prayer services, and monthly adoration, Living Rosary, May Crowning and Stations of the Cross.
-Our priest also visits the classrooms on a regular basis.
+Our students participate in weekly masses, prayer services, and Eucharistic Adoration, Living Rosary, May Crowning and Stations of the Cross.
+Our priest also visits the classrooms on a regular basis, and encourages interaction with students during weekly mass.
 Students work in Prayer Pods.
-There are nine Prayer Pods, each consisting of a teacher and students from each grade K4 through 8.
+There are ten Prayer Pods, each consisting of a teacher and students from each grade K4 through 8.
 Prayer Pods meet each month to participate in different activities about our faith.
 Our junior lector program teaches our children the skills necessary to proclaim the Word of God.
 We also offer an after school junior prayer chain, where students may gather once a week after school to pray the rosary for special intentions.
 The school is a very caring, Christian environment where children feel safe.
 There is a focus on moral, social and spiritual growth.
 Children are taught to live our faith.
 They participate in Steps to Respect and service learning programs.

 What type of computer instruction is provided?

 We are continually assessing the need for new hardware and software throughout the building, including the computer lab and classrooms.
-Each grade level participates in computer classes.
 Students use computers to meet both classroom and technology goals.
-In fall of 2010, four Smart Boards were installed in our building.
-At that time, students and teachers began training in their use.
-Through a generous donation, as well as the fundraising efforts of our Home and school Association, each classroom, grades K4 through 8, is now equipped with a Smart Board and laptop.
+Each classroom is equipped with a Smart Board and laptop.
 In addition, our students have access to classroom sets of iPads and Chromebooks.